Enoch Lincoln

 Enoch Lincoln (December 28, 1788 – October 8, 1829) was an American politician, serving as U.S. Representative from, successively, Massachusetts and from Maine.
-He was the son of Levi Lincoln Sr. and his wife, and the younger brother of Levi Lincoln Jr. Born in Worcester, Massachusetts, Lincoln graduated from Harvard College in 1807.
-He was elected and served as the sixth governor of Maine from 1827 until his death in October 1829.
+He was the son of Levi Lincoln Sr. and his wife, and the younger brother of Levi Lincoln Jr. He served as the sixth governor of Maine from 1827 until his death in 1829.

-He studied law, was admitted to the bar, and started his practice in Salem in 1811.
-He served as United States district attorney 1815–1818, and in 1819 moved to Paris, Maine (then a district of Massachusetts), and continued the practice of law.
+Born in Worcester, Massachusetts, Lincoln graduated from Harvard College in 1807 where he had studied law.
+He was admitted to the bar began practice out of Salem, Massachusetts, in 1811.
+He served as United States district attorney 1815–1818.
+In 1819, Lincoln moved to Paris, District of Maine following a successful November 1818 election bid for US Representative of the Commonwealth of Massachusetts in Fifteenth United States Congress, filling Albion K. Parris's resigned seat.
+While serving this term, (November 4, 1818, to March 3, 1821), Congress admitted Maine as an independent state.
+Lincoln was three times re-elected to Congress for the Sixteenth and Seventeenth and Eighteenth sessions as US Representative for the State of Maine.

-In November 1818, Lincoln was elected as a Democratic-Republican-MA, representing the Maine district, to the Fifteenth Congress to fill the vacancy caused by the resignation of Albion K. Parris.
-He was reelected to the Sixteenth Congress and served in total from November 4, 1818, to March 3, 1821.

-Lincoln was elected a member of the American Antiquarian Society in 1819.
+Lincoln continued the practice of law in Paris, Maine, and was elected a member of the American Antiquarian Society in 1819.
 A portion of his business and personal papers resides in the manuscript collections of the AAS within the Lincoln Family Papers.

-Upon the admission of Maine as a state, Lincoln was elected as a Democratic-Republican from Maine to the Seventeenth Congress.
-He was reelected to the Eighteenth Congress, but as an Adams-Clay Republican.
-Finally he was elected as a Pro-Adams candidate to the Nineteenth Congress and served from March 4, 1821, until his resignation some time in 1826.
-He served as Governor of Maine from 1827 until his death.
+Lincoln was elected as a Democratic-Republican from Maine, next reelected as an Adams-Clay Republican and finally reelected in his third term as a Pro-Adams candidate.
 He won three terms, all with more than 90% of the vote.
-He did not run for a fourth term.
+Elected governor of the State of Maine, he resigned from Congress in 1826 and was sworn in governor in 1827.

-Lincoln died in Augusta, Maine, on October 8, 1829, before his term expired, and after the election of his successor Jonathan G. Hunton.
-Two Presidents of the Maine Senate, Nathan Cutler and Joshua Hall, had to serve as lame-duck successors between the two men.
-Lincoln was interred in a mausoleum in Capitol Park, directly opposite the Maine State House.
-Lincoln's body is missing with no official explanation available.
+While in office in Augusta, Maine, Lincoln died on October 8, 1829.
+His term had not yet expired but it was after the election of his successor Jonathan G. Hunton.
+Serving in the interim were two Presidents of the Maine Senate, Nathan Cutler and Joshua Hall.

+Fourteen years after his death, Lincoln was re-interned to a Capitol Park mausoleum opposite the Maine State House, in Augusta.
+The tomb, later opened during 1989 construction, found his remains were missing.

 The town of Lincoln, Maine, is named for him.

 Lincoln was distantly related to President Abraham Lincoln, sharing common ancestor Samuel Lincoln, who had settled in Hingham, Massachusetts, in the 17th century.